gkcogz/Python/README.md

 # Python
-I have chapters of 'Python without Fear' by Brian Overland on my profile, along with Notion notes for private use.
+I save chapters of 'Python without Fear' by Brian Overland on my profile, along with Notion notes for private use.